 We have entered the era of remote work – but what does that mean?
-As the world trends ever-more digital, it’s more important than ever to know what remote should mean and, most importantly, how to leverage it to your advantage.
-Whether you’re the manager of a new remote team, or the team member trying to deliver their best work, there are challenges ahead- but we’re here with the tips to help you make it work for you and your career.
+As the world trends ever more digital, it’s more important to know what remote should mean and, most importantly, how to leverage it to your advantage.
+Whether you’re the manager of a new remote team or the team member trying to deliver their best work, there are challenges ahead- but we’re here with the tips to help you make it work for you and your career.

-But it’s during the lockdowns of the pandemic that we’ve seen it come to the fore as a working strategy.
-Despite the digital revolution, many industries had never considered putting it on the table – or finding ways around its challenges – until they had to.
-So there’s little wonder that some kinks remain to be ironed out.
+But it’s during the pandemic’s lockdowns that we’ve seen it come to the fore as a working strategy.
+Despite the digital revolution, many industries had never considered putting it on the table—or finding ways around its challenges—until they had to.
+So, there’s little wonder that some kinks remain ironed out.
 However, the great news is that remote work is here to stay.
 It’s time to adapt or die.

 Challenges Faced by Remote Workers and Those Who Employ Them

-That doesn’t mean, of course, that remote work is easy.
+Of course, remote work isn’t easy.
 As with any other working style, it has its challenges.
-Let’s take a look.
+Let’s examine them.

 Remote Surveillance

-Remote workforce surveillance is becoming such an issue it’s worth pulling out for examination.
+Remote workforce surveillance is becoming such an issue that it’s worth examining.
 In the old micromanager school of thought, the “only” way to address those trust concerns is by increasing surveillance through apps and intrusion into their online lives.
 If they’re moving that mouse, they’re working, right?

 No, no, no. This is not quality management.
 It creates bitter staff, disempowering them to produce their best work for you and creating more, not less, hassles in the work environment.
 According to an ExpressVPN survey, over half of the workers feel heightened anxiety when put under remote surveillance, and almost as many are happy to take a pay cut to work for a firm that trusts them to get the job done.